NineBeans2/NineBeans2.github.io/_publications/2022-03-05-Late Time Acceleration of the Universe from Quantum Gravity.md

 ---

 We show that the accelerating expansion phase of the universe can emerge from the group field theory formalism, a candidate theory of quantum gravity.
 The cosmological evolution can be extracted from condensate states using the mean field approximation, in a form of modified FLRW equations.
-By introducing an effective equation of state w, we can reveal the relevant features of the evolution and show that, with the proper choice of the parameters, $w$ will approach $-1$, leading to an accelerating phase dominated by the cosmological constant effectively.
+By introducing an effective equation of state $w$, we can reveal the relevant features of the evolution and show that, with the proper choice of the parameters, $w$ will approach $-1$ , leading to an accelerating phase dominated by the cosmological constant effectively.